UAW strike puts spotlight on pay gap between CEOs and workers

 "The way that General Motors is set up, if the company does well, everyone does well," she said.

-But Barra's comment doesn't paint the full picture of why there's such a big CEO-to-worker pay gap, Dambra said.
-Employees' profit-sharing pay stops at a certain dollar amount, Dambra said, noting the $12,000 cap the UAW and automakers had in their now-expired contract.
-Barra's pay structure on the other hand doesn't have a cap "so essentially compensation for Mary Barra is unlimited."
+Although that may be broadly correct, employees' profit-sharing pay stops at a certain dollar amount, Dambra said, noting the $12,000 cap the UAW and automakers had in their now-expired contract.
+Barra's pay structure doesn't have a cap, "so essentially compensation for Mary Barra is unlimited," he said.

-"As stock performance improves and stock returns go up, the share-based compensation she gets is uncapped — it's exponential unlimited growth," he said.
+"As stock performance improves and stock returns go up, the share-based compensation she gets is uncapped — it's exponential, unlimited growth," Barra said.

 for more features.